-TPMC-PARALLEL-IO features an industry standard PLX 9052, Altera FPGA, and high current LVTH driver devices.
-The FPGA contains the local interface and control required for the parallel interface.
-The PLX device is used for the PCI interface.
-The PLX manual is available for download on our website.
+PMC-PARALLEL-IO features an industry standard PLX 9052, Xilinx CPLD, and high current driver devices.
+The CPLD contains the local interface and control required for the parallel interface.
+The PLX device acts as a bridge between the PCI and local bus.
 The basic initialization and PLX programming requirements are covered in this manual.
 Additional information is available in the PLX manual and may be of interest in some cases.